-About the Chair Holder and Center Director
+About the Inaugural Chair Holder

 In 1992, Middle Tennessee State University named former associate dean of the College of Health and Public Affairs at the University of Central Florida, Dr. Jo Edwards, as the holder of the Adams Chair of Excellence in Health Care Services.
 While at UCF she developed programs from conception through accreditation in Physical Therapy, Health Services Administration, Radiologic Sciences and Radiation Therapy Technology and others.
 Post Iraqi invasion of Kuwait she initiated a project to complete the education of the Kuwait allied health work force in Orlando at UCF while Kuwait University was being rebuilt.